 What Kind of Degree Do You Need to Be a Teacher?

-The traditional educational route to teaching at the elementary, kindergarten, middle or secondary school level is to earn a bachelor's degree from an approved teacher education program.
+The traditional educational route to teaching at the kindergarten, elementary, middle or secondary school levels is to earn a bachelor's degree from an approved teacher education program.
 In addition, all would-be public school teachers must become licensed in their state before beginning employment.

 Degree Requirements for Teachers